 For the big picture, you'll want to coordinate your needs, wants and wishes with your long-term financial goals.
 Even if it feels far off, make sure you're

-Long-term financial goals can also be divided into needs, wants and wishes.
+Long-term financial goals also can be divided into needs, wants and wishes.
 This way, you can regularly check in on them to see whether you're saving enough or you need to pull back on spending.
-In the end, it's okay to enjoy your wants and wishes so long as your needs are covered and you're investing in your future.
+In the end, it's OK to enjoy your wants and wishes so long as your needs are covered and you're investing in your future.